hackclub/hackclub/workshops/pico-8/README.md

 ![](assets/sprite_editor.gif)

-Note that you want your final sprites to be as close to the top left corner as possible, similar to how they're positioned in the gif.
+Note that you want your final sprites to be as close to the top left corner as possible, similar to how they're positioned in the GIF.

 ### Code, oh my